unsftn/informatika/_faculty/IgorDejanovic.md

 ---

 Igor Dejanović received a PhD degree at University of Novi Sad in 2012.
-He holds the assistant professor position at University of Novi Sad, Faculty of Technical Sciences.
+He holds an assistant professor position at the Faculty of Technical Sciences, University of Novi Sad.
 He has authored or co-authored many scientific papers.
 He is an active member of open-source community.

-His area of work and interest is Model-Driven Engineering, Domain-Specific Languages, Software Configuration Management.
+His areas of work and interest are Model-Driven Engineering, Domain-Specific Languages, Software Configuration Management.

 ### Selected Publications